What is Lyme disease?

-If no rash is present, a physician will rely on a detailed medical history, a careful physical examination, and laboratory tests for essential clues to an alternative diagnosis.
+If no rash is present, a physician will rely on a detailed medical history, a careful physical examination, and laboratory tests for essential clues to a diagnosis.

 How is Lyme disease treated?

 Nearly all Lyme disease patients can be effectively treated with antibiotics.
-In general, the sooner such therapy is begun following infection, the quicker and more complete the recovery.
-Antibiotics, such as doxycycline or amoxicillin, taken orally for 2 to 4 weeks can speed the resolution of symptoms and usually prevent subsequent symptoms such as arthritis or neurological problems.
+In general, the sooner such therapy is initiated following infection, the quicker and more complete the recovery.
+Antibiotics such as doxycycline or amoxicillin, taken orally (by mouth) for 2 to 4 weeks, can speed the resolution of symptoms and usually prevent subsequent symptoms such as arthritis or neurological problems.